ahawkins/hawkins.io/_posts/2011-11-21-reviewing_rails3_in_action.md

 likely the best documentation to how to write an engine except existing code.
 One reason I really like this book is because current and popular gems are covered throughout the book.
-Devise, Paperclip, Cucumber, and Rspec are used throughout the book.
+Devise, Paperclip, Cucumber, and RSpec are used throughout the book.
 I think this gives the book a very current feel and reflects what developers are doing at this point.

 ## Part 1: Getting Rolling